tvaucher/gline-rs/Readme.md

 For any critical use, it is advisable to wait until it has been extensively tested and `ort-2.0` (the ONNX runtime wrapper) has reached a stable release.

+Version *0.9.1* is on the way, with options for GPU inferencing.

 The first stable, production-grade release will be labeled **1.0.0**.